Menu

 How to design an exceptional employee experience

 So, how can employers harness this disruption and use it to improve authentic employee experiences?
 “With many workforces now working almost entirely remotely and offices closed, a great employee experience today looks very different to just a few months ago,” explained Paul Burrin, VP at Sage People.
-“How organizations adapt, respond, and support their employees through ongoing, accelerated change is now the driving force for employee experiences.”
+“How organisations adapt, respond, and support their employees through ongoing, accelerated change is now the driving force for employee experiences.”

 Designing a great employee experience is just like designing a great customer experience.
 You have to start from the “outside-in” to really understand the employee’s experience with the organisation right from the time they think of joining, to when they are now entrenched in the organisation, through to the time they leave.